 MoDOT is committed to providing a safe transportation system by incorporating safety improvements throughout the STIP in order to reduce the number of fatalities and serious injuries on Missouri roadways.
-From 2017-2021, Missouri averaged 947 fatalities and 4,827 serious injuries each year from traffic crashes.
-In 2021, there were 1,015 traffic fatalities in Missouri, the most in Missouri since 2006.
+From 2019-2023, Missouri averaged 986 fatalities and 4,963 serious injuries each year from traffic crashes.
+In 2023, there were 992 traffic fatalities in Missouri, a 6% reduction from the previous year.
 MoDOT, in conjunction with the Missouri Coalition for Roadway Safety, has developed a strategic highway safety plan that identifies emphasis areas and corresponding strategies for reducing fatalities and serious injuries.
 Show-Me Zero takes a holistic approach to addressing safety by considering efforts across multiple disciplines, including education, public policy, enforcement, engineering and emergency services.
 The plan identifies four key emphasis areas for improving safety on Missouri's roadways: occupant protection, distracted driving, speed and aggressive driving, and impaired driving.
 While the plan is comprehensive and includes strategies all Missourians can help implement, the STIP is particularly effective in implementing key engineering strategies identified in the plan.
-In the 2023-2027 STIP, MoDOT has programmed approximately \$125 million in funding in the first three years to help move MoDOT towards the federal safety performance targets.
-To achieve the ultimate goal of 0 fatalities on Missouri roadways, this collective effort of roadway improvements and improved driver behaviors must remain a priority.
+In the 2025-2029 STIP, MoDOT has programmed approximately \$233 million in funding in the first three years to help move the department towards the federal safety performance targets.
+To achieve the ultimate goal of zero fatalities on Missouri roadways, this collective effort of roadway improvements and improved driver behaviors must remain a priority.